jahir-raihan-k/shopware-sandbox-backend/Readme.md

 ### What about the `api_deck_shopware_test` file?

-Well, that one I've created for testing the lifecycle from connecting a shop to pull out its data.
+This one is for testing the lifecycle from connecting a shop to fetch its data using unified api.

 **Simplified script steps**
-1. Crates a consumer
+1. Create a consumer
-2. Creates a connection.
+2. Create a connection.
 [Shopware - Consumer]
 3. Authorizes the connection
 4. Fetches products data using unify api